FlagOpen/FlagEmbedding/README.md

 please select an appropriate similarity threshold based on the similarity distribution on your data (such as 0.8, 0.85, or even 0.9).
 If you want to adjust the similarity distribution, you can fine-tune the models on your data with a higher temperature.

-2. When do the query instruction need to be used
+2. When does the query instruction need to be used

 For a retrieval task that uses short queries to find long related documents, it is recommended to add instructions for these short queries.
 For other tasks, it is recommended not to add instructions.
-For example, in Quora task, which needs to use a short question to search another related short questions, the instruction is not recommended to add.
+For example, in the Quora task, which needs to use a short question to search for another related short question, it is not recommended to add the instruction.
-The best method to decide whether to add instructions for queries is choosing the setting which can achieve better performance in your task.
+The best method to decide whether to add instructions for queries is choosing the setting that achieves better performance on your task.
-In all cases, the documents/passages do not need to add the instruction, only need to consider whether to add the instruction for queries.
+In all cases, the documents/passages do not need to add the instruction.
+You only need to evaluate whether to add the instruction for the queries.

 ## Usage

-Here are some examples to use `bge` models with [FlagEmbedding](#using-flagembedding), [Sentence-Transformers](#using-sentence-transformers), [Langchain](#using-langchain), or [Huggingface Transformers](#using-huggingface-transformers).
+Here are some examples for using `bge` models with [FlagEmbedding](#using-flagembedding), [Sentence-Transformers](#using-sentence-transformers), [Langchain](#using-langchain), or [Huggingface Transformers](#using-huggingface-transformers).

 #### Using FlagEmbedding